-The Symetra Tour is set to make a tournament stop in 2019 at a member course of the TPC Network operated by the PGA TOUR, as TPC River’s Bend will host the Prasco Charity Championship from Friday, June 28 through Sunday, June 30, 2019.
+The Symetra Tour is set to make a tournament stop in 2019 at a member course of the TPC Network operated by the PGA TOUR, as TPC River’s Bend will host the Prasco Charity Championship from June 28th through the 30th, 2020.

 The 2018 Prasco Charity Championship was the first event at a course owned and operated by the PGA TOUR in the history of women’s professional golf.

 “Competing at a PGA TOUR venue is an important step in the growth of women’s golf and demonstrates how our relationship with the PGA TOUR continues to pay dividends for our members,” said LPGA Tour Commissioner Mike Whan.
 “As our players continue to prepare for the LPGA Tour, we are thrilled that they will have the opportunity to compete at TPC River’s Bend, an outstanding championship golf course.”